rdswift/picard-plugins-user-guides/file_writer/user_guide.rst

 Usage: **$writeline(file,text[,reset])**

 This will write ``text`` (followed by a newline) to ``file``.
 The text will be appended to the file unless ``reset`` is set, in which case the file will be overwritten.
-If the destination ``file`` path is not specified as an absolute path to the destination file (beginning with a Windows drive letter and colon or path separator), then the path will be considered relative to the **Destination directory** specified in Picard's **File Naming Options** settings.
+If the destination ``file`` path is not specified as an absolute path to the destination file (beginning with a Windows drive letter and colon or path separator), then the path will be considered relative to the **Destination directory** specified in Picard's **File Naming** option settings.
 If the target path does not exist, it will be created automatically.

+The plugin uses the following logic to determine whether or not to write to the file:

+1. If the file does not exist, enter the file into the file list and write to the file.

+2. If the file exists and is in the file list, write to the file.

+3. If the file exists and does not appear in the file list, do **not** write to the file and log a warning.

 .. note::